Colombia peace process: Q&A

 Women, men and children continue to be forcibly displaced from their homes.
 Colombia remains among the countries with the highest number of people internally displaced, it is currently second only to Syria.

-Despite peace talks, Colombia continues to be one of the most dangerous places in the world to be a human rights defender or community leader, with 63 defenders killed in 2015.
-By mid-November 2016, 70 human rights defenders had been killed.
+Despite the peace agreement with the FARC, Colombia continues to be one of the most dangerous places in the world to be a human rights defender or community leader, with 51 defenders killed in the first six months of 2017.

 What are the challenges and opportunities ahead?

-If the peace deal is ratified, Colombia will then begin a long process of establishing sustainable peace, something that needs to be done at different levels of society and will take many decades.
+Colombia is beginning a long process of establishing sustainable peace, something that needs to be done at different levels of society and will take many decades.

 For genuine and lasting peace, it will be essential to ensure the social, political, economic and cultural injustice which led to the conflict is addressed; victims have access to integral reparation; and that communities and victims of the conflict living in the regions are able to participate in the construction of peace.